victorcazalis/RedList_countries/README.md

 - Coco Islands are attributed to India in GADM (as part of Andaman and Nicobar) but to Myanmar in SIS.
 I changed the attribution
 - Navassa I. is attributed to US Minor Outlying Islands in GADM but belongs to Puerto Rico in SIS.
 I changed the attribution.
 - I manually assigned Clipperton I. as a subnational entity of France.
 - A few islands were missing from GADM dataset so I took their polygons from different data source.
-This was the case of some Ogasawara islands (Japan), Malpelo Island (Colombia), Roxas Alijos (Mexico), and Marion Prince Edward Islands (South Africa).
+This was the case of some Ogasawara islands (Japan), Malpelo Island (Colombia), Rocas Alijos (Mexico), and Marion Prince Edward Islands (South Africa).
 - I used GADM lower level (2) to split a few small additional entities that are level 1 in SIS: Mahé and Yanam (Pondicherry), Trindade (Goias Brazil), Darjiling (West Benghal, India), Nagorno-Karabakh (this split has been done manually and quite coarsly because the Nagorno-Karabakh borders do not match GADM administrative boundaries).

 Problems remaining in version 2022-1: